Rifqio/simple-rag-implementation/assets/employees/Maxine Thompson.md

 ## Other HR Notes
 - Maxine participated in various company-sponsored trainings related to big data technologies and cloud infrastructure.
-- She was recognized for her contributions with the “Jasa Raharja Putera Innovator Award” in 2022.
+- She was recognized for her contributions with the “BPJS Kesehatan Innovator Award” in 2022.
 - Maxine is currently involved in the women-in-tech initiative and participates in mentorship programs to guide junior employees.
 - Future development areas include improving her stakeholder communication skills to ensure smoother project transitions and collaboration.